JaimeHyland/Mellifera/README.md

 ## App robustness

 ## i10n and l10n
+No internationalisation or localisation work will be done at this stage of the project.

 ## Help functions
+No user help functionality will be developed at this stage of the project.

 ## Manual testing
+Each identifiable function (as identified by each Use Case in the user stories) has been tested on the final version of the app.

 ### Robustness testing; invalid user entries
 The need for robustness testing was considerably eased by the fact standard Django processes provided very clear pathways for all users &mdash;whether registered or guest customers, or even superusers&mdash; to follow, leaving only a few spots where invalid entries were possible.

 ### Features testing
+Features were tested manually as part of the process described above in Manual testing.

 ### Device compatibility and responsiveness
+The app in its final form was smoke tested on a variety of devices, browsers and operating systems, including smartphones, ipads and tablets, laptops and desktop screens.

+All detected console.log and print errors and warnings have been eliminated by the time the project reached assessment.

 ## Bug fixes, warning resolution and linting

 ### Bugs
-Bugs will be fixed as they arose during smoke testing (see below).
+Bugs have been fixed as they arose during smoke testing (see below).

-As far as practicable, all Bugs are resolved separately and the Bug resolution is recorded in Git commits separately, prefixing the commit text with "Bug: ".
+As far as practicable, all Bugs are resolved separately and the Bug resolution is recorded in Git commits separately, prefixing the commit text with "BUG: ".

+Where console.log and/or print statements were used in debugging processes, they will all include the text "DEBUG:" to ensure that they can be identified via a simple Worspace search and deleted as soon as they cease to be required.

+Unless otherwise clearly explained in an associated comment, all commented out code has been removed in the final version of the project.

 ### Warnings appearing on consoles, terminals and logs